Alonso-del-Arte/currency-demo/README.md

 to be honored for cash payments until January 15, 2026, and after that levs can be exchanged for euros at the Bulgarian National Bank indefinitely.

+As of late November 2025, Russia's banks appear to be on the brink of collapse.
+There might be a new currency code for Russian rubles in a few months.

 ----

 This project is closed off to Hacktoberfest.